man page RantI've been involved in a discussion of documentation on one of RedHat's mailing lists, which culminated in my posting the following rant:

 documenting their changes to applications' configuration files.
 I mention

-page for Apache says that all the
+Apache -- the man page for Apache says that all the

 configuration files and web pages are in subdirectories of

-.
+/usr/local/apache.
 But RedHat puts the configuration files

-and the web pages in /var/web
+in /etc/httpd and the web pages in /var/web!

 Yes, there's a (somewhat obscure) command you can run to find this out,